hugolatendresse/15618-final-project/index.md

 Divergent execution is typical to neural networks due to the non-linear activation functions.
 In MoE models, an additional layer of divergence is introduced due to the routing to experts.
 That can introduce load imbalance, as some experts may receive more inputs than others.

+TODO Describe constraints: What are the properties of the system that make mapping the workload to it challenging?

 ## Resources

+TODO complete after reading https://www.cs.cmu.edu/afs/cs/academic/class/15418-f24/www/projects/project-proposal.pdf

 We will be working off of the FlexFlow codebase, which can be found in [1].
 We will be writing a combination of CUDA kernels and C++ code.